This page describes all the tables and views contained in the DB file.

 prices

 The unit price of an asset, used to convert a non-standard asset to the standard asset (home currency) when needed.
-An asset can have at most one price per day, which is considered to be the price of the asset at the end of that day.
-For assets such as stocks, which have intraday price movements, the asset price is the closing price of the day.
-Therefore, if an asset is bought or sold in the transaction for a given day, the actual price (real-time price) in that transaction can be unequal to the price (closing price) of that asset in the prices table for that day.
+An asset can have at most one unit price per day, i.e., the unit price of the asset at the end of that day.
+For assets such as stocks, which have intraday price movements, the asset’s unit price is the closing price of the day.
+Therefore, if an asset is bought or sold in the transaction for a given day, the actual unit price (real-time price) in that transaction can be unequal to the unit price (closing price) of that asset in the prices table for that day.
 (See start_stats view for an example)

 Fields